 The pictures between the two brands are either completely identical or have very small differences.

 A total of nine cards is found in each brand’s set for a total of 18.
 However, this type is also quirky in that some small variances have been found in it.
-Cards for two position in the Virginia Brights set are close but not identical.
+Cards for two positions in the Virginia Brights set are close but not identical.

 A Variation within Type 1

 As if this set wasn’t confusing enough, there are at least two different 1st Baseman Virginia Brights and two different 2nd Baseman Virginia Brights cards within this type.
 I have pictured the two 2nd Baseman cards here.

 As you can see, the pose is the same but the women are not.
 Virginia Brights took great care to get the same exact picture but used different models.

 What this means is anybody’s guess, really.
 The cards could be considered a variation or a sub-type could possibly be developed here if the other cards all have slight variations such as these.